canonical/ubuntu.com/templates/legal/ubuntu-advantage-service-description/index.md

 - <strong id="term-tam">TAM</strong> means a Canonical support engineer who works remotely to personally collaborate with the customer’s staff and management.
 - <strong id="term-trilio">Trilio</strong> means the software known as Trilio as published by Trilio Data, Inc.
 - <strong id="term-upgrade">Upgrade</strong> means the process of upgrading Kubernetes between versions.
 An upgrade is considered successful once Juju reports all applications in a “started” state.
 Canonical will provide support for valid bugs encountered during the Upgrade process.
 - <strong id="term-valid-customisations">Valid Customisations</strong> means configurations made through Horizon or the OpenStack API of the OpenStack Packages.
 For the avoidance of doubt, valid customizations do not include architectural changes that are not expressly executed or authorized by Canonical.
-Configuration options set during Foundation OpenStack Build should be considered critical to the health of the Cloud.
+Configuration options set during Private Cloud Build should be considered critical to the health of the Cloud.
 Any changes to these may render the cloud unsupported.
 Request for changes should be validated by Canonical to ensure continued support.
 - <strong id="term-virtual-machine">Virtual Machine</strong> means a virtualized compute instance instantiated on a recognised hypervisor technology (KVM, VMWare ESXi, Openstack or Public Cloud).

 <div class="p-top"><a href="#" class="p-top__link">Back to top</a></div>